ISTE-VIT/DataViz/README.md

 # DataViz
 Repository for the Webinar DataViz<br>
-<b> Visualizing the impact if COVID-19 on the countries of Asia using data visualization techniques
+<b> Visualizing the impact if COVID-19 on the countries of Asia using data visualization techniques</b>

 # Libraries Used
     Pandas